larrylawl/old-personal-webpage/_posts/articles/2021-5-22-papers-braindump.md

 - When only trained on hypothesis, can acc as high as twice the majority baseline (67% vs. 34%)
 - This is possible due to hypothesis- only biases, such as the observation that **negation words (“no” or “never”) are more commonly used in contradicting hypotheses** (Gururangan et al., 2018; Poliak et al., 2018).
 The hypothesis sen-tence length is another example of an artefact that models can learn from, with **entailment hypotheses being, on average, shorter than either contradiction or neutral hypotheses** (Gururangan et al., 2018).
 Important to train only on hypothesis as a sanity check that it doesn't beat majority baseline.

+**Translation Artifacts in Cross-lingual Transfer Learning**(https://arxiv.org/pdf/2004.04721.pdf, Mikel Artetxe, Gorka Labaka, Eneko Agirre, EMNLP2020)
+- For instance, in natural language inference, translating the premise and the hypothesis independently can reduce the lexical overlap between them, which cur- rent models are highly sensitive to

 `**`